SALP Chapter 8

 "He's not my fiancé!"

-"That bastard is a demon.
-I won't go to someone like that...!"
+"He's a demon.
+I can't go to someone like that...!"

-He suddenly turned back to her.
+He suddenly turned to look at her.

 "...There's no such thing as demons, Lanthe."